 Senior Vice President, Corporate Relations

-Gary Weitman was named senior vice president/corporate relations in 2008, and he has served as the company’s chief communication officer since late 2007.
+Gary Weitman was named senior vice president/corporate relations in 2008.
 He is responsible for the company’s internal and external communications, including media relations, employee communications, company publications, speechwriting, the company’s intranet site and the tribune.com website.
 Weitman joined Tribune in October 2000 as vice president/corporate communications.

 Previously, Weitman was executive director/corporate communications at Allied Riser Communications Corp., a broadband data and Internet services provider.
 From 1997 through 1999, he served as senior vice president/media relations at Hill and Knowlton, Inc., in Chicago, where he was responsible for all aspects of communication strategies for Fortune 100 clients, including media training, crisis communications and employee and labor relations.

 Weitman served 11 years in broadcast journalism at WBBM-TV, Chicago.
 From 1994 to 1997, he was managing editor, responsible for the direction and editorial content of news broadcasts.
 Before that, he held several broadcast management roles, including executive producer, investigative producer and political affairs producer.
 He also served two years at WFLD-TV, Chicago, as executive producer of “Fox News Chicago.”

 A native of St. Louis, born January 19, 1957, Weitman holds a bachelor’s degree in history from Washington University in St. Louis and a master’s degree in journalism from Northwestern University’s Medill School of Journalism.
 He was a William Benton Fellow in broadcast journalism at the University of Chicago.